 If you hold your shares in street name and do not provide voting instructions to your broker, your shares will not be voted on any proposal for which your broker does not have or does not exercise discretionary authority to vote (a "broker non-vote").
-Shares constituting broker non-votes are not counted or deemed to be present in person or by proxy for the purpose of voting on a non-routine matter at the Annual Meeting and, therefore, will not be counted for the purpose of determining whether shareholders have approved the election of directors in Proposal 1, the "Say-on-Pay" advisory vote in Proposal 3, Proposal 4 (increase in available shares under the Stock and Incentive Award Plan) and Proposal 5 (increase in available shares under the Employee Stock Purchase Plan) because such proposals are considered non-routine matters.
+Shares constituting broker non-votes are not counted or deemed to be present in person or by proxy for the purpose of voting on a non-routine matter at the Annual Meeting and, therefore, will not be counted for the purpose of determining whether shareholders have approved the election of directors in Proposal 1, the "Say-on-Pay" advisory vote in Proposal 3, Proposal 4 (amendments to the AngioDynamics, Inc. 2020 Equity Incentive Plan) and Proposal 5 (the "Say-on-Pay" frequency advisory vote) because such proposals are considered non-routine matters.
 If you do not provide voting instructions to your broker, your broker only will have discretion to vote your shares on Proposal 2, because the ratification of the appointment of the independent registered public accounting firm is considered a routine matter.
 Broker non-votes are counted as present for the purpose of determining whether a quorum is present at the Annual Meeting.